stelzinga/MF/Management_Framework.md

 - Report, unsolicited, on progress to relevant Stakeholders.

 ### Suppliers
-Suppliers contribute to the performance of Operations without being accountable for it.
+Suppliers contribute to the performance of Operations without being accountable for the final Results, but possibly being accoubtable for intermediate Services.
 Suppliers can be embedded, internal or external (see below).
 They include distributors, utilities as well as internal Groups.
 Suppliers can provide raw materials, finished products, commodities like electricity, water as well as intangibles e.g., custody, advisory, etc. Suppliers are closely linked to Assets as they often provide and/or service Assets.
 The Service and/or Goods to be provided by a Supplier and the commercial terms of that provision are most often bound by a contract or service agreement.
 Although Suppliers are not held accountable for Operations (Management is), they are accountable for producing the Services or Goods they provide.
 Finding the best Suppliers and maintaining the relationship and contracts is done by Business Function Procurement.

 There are two types of Suppliers: *Internal Suppliers* and *External Suppliers*:
-- Internal Suppliers: Suppliers within the Venture i.e., a department deemed a Supplier to other Activities within the Venture.
+- Internal Suppliers: Suppliers within the Venture i.e., a department deemed a Supplier to other Activities in the Venture.
 - External Suppliers: the 'classic' Suppliers outside the Venture including consultants.

 Other names for Suppliers are *Service Provider*, *Solution Provider*, or *Support Function*.
 The word Supplier is sometimes interchanged with *Business Partner* or *Partner*.
 Although Suppliers and Partners both offer Services to a Venture there is a difference which lies in the *relationship* with the Venture.
 Suppliers provide Services based on a bidding process and for a specific purpose e.g., buying stationary, cleaning services, after which the relationship often ceases to exist until it is required again.
 Partners, on the other hand, work with Management to optimise Operations such as to achieve the best Services.
 The relationship with Partners is long-lasting and based on *trust* in addition to the commercial terms.
 The word Supplier is used throughout this Profile to reflect either.